 The student-run branches are operated by student volunteers who have completed an application, an interview, and the necessary training to run their school branch.
 Each branch has a Financial Education Representative on site to assist and oversee the operation.

 Once the student volunteers have been selected and have been trained, we will open the student branch.
 This typically occurs in October or November.
 For our partner in education schools, K-2, we work with the administration to determine the best way to provide credit union to their students.

 Our student volunteers learn important skills while working in their student credit union.
-Some of these skills include: cash handling, member service, cooperation, organization, and even public speaking.
-Development of these life skills may help your child excel in their current academics while preparing them for their future career.
+Some of these skills include cash handling, member service, cooperation, organization, and even public speaking.
+The development of these life skills may help your child excel in their current academics while preparing them for their future career.